alvarop/protox/README.md

 ### Current Status
 I am able to capture SPI data going between the STM8 microcontroller and the A7105 with my Saleae Logic analyzer.
 I export the SPI capture data to CSV and use a [python script](quadcsv.py) to process it into 'packets'.
 You can see an example processed capture [here](processeddata/connect2.processed.txt).

+After what seemed an eternity, I was able to solder some wires to sniff the SPI data on the quadcopter itself.
+The microscope came in handy while trying to solder tiny wires on to pins on a QFN device.
+This allows me to capture both radio streams simultaneously and get a complete picture of what exactly goes on during pairing and operation.

 I've added the [a7105.py](a7105.py) module which allows for plaintext decoding of the A7105 radio packets.
 This makes reading captures much simpler, since I no longer need to look up what each register means...
 You can see an example decoded capture [here](processeddata/connect2.decoded.txt).

 So far, I have a decent understanding of the [startup](startup.md) sequence and some idea about how the remote and quadcopter [pair/sync](sync.md) together.
 I think I've figured out which bytes on the radio packet are used for the basic controls.